 “Obviously, the secret is with that little ball.
 We call it an Anderson Tear and Restore because he did it, it’s his.
 That's how magicians work.
 They learn this method of provenance to communicate to each other to be able to quickly identify what each other does and how they do it through the language of provenance, by attributing it.”

-Spool further explains that any flourishes added to the trick by other magicians that add value—the modifications to the overall illusion—get a name.
+Spool further explains that any flourishes added to the trick by other magicians that add value, the modifications to the overall illusion, get a name.
 So, magicians will perform the Anderson Tear and Restore with an Oliver Flourish, which is David Oliver’s version of how he does the Anderson Tear and Restore.

 That idea of provenance, of recognizing the history of things, says Spool, is something the UX design field hasn’t dealt with yet.
 Someone will come out with a new design, and it’s just a repeat of something that’s already been done.
 And no credit was given to the original person who actually did the work.
 And so, there is overlap, with no system of record.

-When Spool’s son was training to be a professional magician, one of the things Spool noticed was that they didn’t just teach the illusion—his son’s teachers taught the history of the illusion.
+To Spool, the magician’s craft is about 60 years ahead of what the design craft is today.
+When Spool’s son was training to be a professional magician, one of the things Spool noticed was that they didn’t just teach the illusion, his son’s teachers taught the history of the illusion.
 It’s standard practice in professional magic.

 “You learn the history of the things you’re working on and most designers today don’t know the history,” Spool says.“You can sort of look at the magic profession and see our future,” he says.